-Step 14 - Fan Speed Set Up
+Step 13 - Fan Speed Set Up

-UNITS WITH ELECTROMECHANICAL CONTROLS
+UNITS WITH ELECTRO-MECHANICAL CONTROLS

-The fan speed set up controls are located on the lower section of the Unit Control Board (UCB).
-See Fig. 75 for the location on 3-phase voltage units or Fig. 76 for the location on single phase voltage units.
+The Fan Speed set up controls are located on the lower section of the Unit Control Board (UCB).
+Refer to Fig. 59 for location.

-- 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required. - Using the chart on the Fan Speed Set Up labels (see Fig. 78), calculate the vdc from the cfm and ESP for the base unit.
-Then add vdc for any accessories installed per the "Field Accessories" section of the label.

-NOTE: The Fan Speed Set Up labels are located on the High Voltage cover in the Control Box.

-- 3. Connect a multimeter to the vdc terminals on the UCB. - 4.
+- 1. Check the job specifications for the cfm (cubic feet per minute) and ESP (external static pressure) required. - 2.
+Using the chart on the Fan Speed Set Up labels (see Fig. 60), calculate the vdc from the cfm and ESP for the base unit plus any field accessories (as listed on the label). - NOTE: The Fan Speed Set Up labels are located on the High Voltage cover in the Control Box. - 3.
+Connect a multimeter to the vdc terminals on the UCB. - 4.
 Set the Range Switch to either A, B, or C per the Switch Range table. - 5.
-Using a straight blade screwdriver, turn the vdc control dial to fine tune the vdc reading. - 6.
+Using a straight blade screwdriver turn the vdc control dial to fine tune the vdc reading. - 6.
 Record the reading in the Field Setting field.